bhk/rio/concepts.md

 ## Specialization

-A generic function can be compiled to one or more non-generic object instances that assume the types or values of one or more parameters.
+A generic function can be compiled to one or more non-generic instances that assume the types or values of one or more parameters.

 Validation of the assumptions must be done before executing the specialized object code.
 When the specialization was triggered by [partial